aerosec/jetset_fuzzer/afl/README.md

 Now, cd into the directory above this one, and use the Dockerfile to set up the container:

 ```
+# Edit the a few commands noted in the file to compile the QEMU target you want
+vim Dockerfile
 sudo docker build -t bland_fuzz .
 ```